Ali-Murtaza143/Ali-Murtaza143/README.md

 ### Hi there I am Ali Murtaza 👋
 - I have a lot of interest and knowledge in fields like Web-Development, Computer Programming, and Graphic Designing.
 - I have a good grip on front-end Web-Development tools including WordPress, HTML, CSS, Bootstrap and JavaScript (React.JS) Having a strong background and knowledge in the field of Graphic Designing like Adobe Illustrator.
--  I also have worked on C++, Java, and Python, and I am looking forward to pursuing my career in Web-Development.
+-  I also have worked on C++, Java, and Python.

 ### About Me 🧑
 - 🔭 I’m currently Studying Computer Systems at Mehran UET Jamshoro